-The herd model is calibrated by integrating knowledge from various sources, from published data to experts' knowledge in order to obtain a realistic representation of a French dairy cattle herd of around 110 adults (cows).
-Herd management parameters are displayed in Table I. All male calves (50% of the calves) exit the herd during the 2nd, 3rd or 4^{th} week after birth (sale rate α_S).
+The herd model is calibrated by integrating knowledge from various sources, from published data to experts' knowledge, to realistically represent a French dairy cattle herd (Table I).
+All male calves (half the calves) exit the herd during the 2nd to 4th week after birth (rate $\sigma_m$ ).
 Closed herds are modelled: there is no purchase of heifers for replacement.
-All the female calves are thus kept to regulate more easily the number of cows.
-Heifers can be sold 1 month before the first calving.
+All female calves are thus kept to give flexibility to regulate the number of cows.
 Herd size is assumed to be stable over time.
+Heifers can be sold but only 10 weeks before the first calving (rate $\sigma_h$ ).
+Above a given number of cows ( $K_c$ ), the heifer sale rate increases.
+Under this threshold, the sale rate decreases.
 An all-year round calving is modelled with a mean calving-to-calving interval cci.
-Grazing occurs from April to November for animals older than 6 months.
+Animals older than 6 months of age graze from April to November (Graz).